Five Website Design Trends We Love

 2) Bold Color Palettes

 Visual impact inspires, and that’s exceptionally true for the color scheme of your website.
-A quick look at some of our before and after website revamps will show you what color can do!
 This year’s website design trends involving color span the spectrum and make no apologies for the bold combinations that have been put forth.
 The overall theme is a gorgeous balance, including natural, contemporary, elegant, futuristic, and even minimal as long as it is sure in its genre and brand.
 The Road Home website uses a strong color theme and just enough white space to create an effective counterpoise.

 “I love playing with color, but I don’t think that brands should jump on color trend bandwagon just because it’s the current thing.
 Focusing on the look of your brand is critical.
 For something like a special event such as a trade show, it can be fresh and exciting to add in some new colors outside of your brand colors, but it should always complement your brand and align to the standards that were initially set up.”